32 Ways to Promote Diversity, Equity and Inclusion (DEI) in the Workplace

 - A more diverse talent pool is a broader talent pool.

 - When employees feel included, and as if they belong, they are more engaged.

 ➡️ We have already discussed the benefits of employee engagement.
-We highly encourage you to read our article on Employee Engagement Statistics that every HR manager should know.
+We highly encourage you to check out our curated list of Employee Engagement Statistics that every HR manager should know.

 - A more diverse talent pool brings fresher perspectives and potential for more innovation.